exploratory-test/exploratory-test.github.io/README.md

 What is the definition?
 Ultimately Exploratory Testing is a style (approach) of software testing that emphasizes the personal freedom and responsibility of the individual tester to continually optimize the value of her work by treating test-related learning, test design, test execution and test result interpretation as mutually supportive activities that run in parallel throughout the project.
 (Kaner)

---- Things to add:

-1. The goal is to create a single page (although we can link to references) with information about what is and isn't exploratory testing
-2. Will need to add images and diagrams to help
-3. This page needs to tell a story

----